Updated: May 25

 Introducing our NEW "DIY Puppy Package!"

-This new purchasing option will allow families to cut costs and therefore purchase a puppy for under half the cost!
+This new purchasing option will allow families to cut costs and purchase a puppy for under half the cost!
 With a deposit that covers food, medical care, and other basic care expenses, PLUS a little time and elbow grease, you can purchase your puppy for a price that seems "fair."

 Continue reading to learn more about this package!

-In order to reserve your puppy, we will need a deposit of $500.
+To reserve your puppy, we will need a deposit of $500.
 This deposit will cover the following basic expenses for your puppy:

 Whelping Supplies These are the consumable supplies we use during whelping (the birthing process), including calcium paste, disposable pads, etc. These consumable supplies typically average around $150 per litter.